erikblyt/p4mawpup-erikblyt/README.md

-#Code derived from Nathan's Tutorial on youtube in using erquests and beautifulsoup4
+#Code derived from Nathan's Tutorial on youtube in using requests and beautifulsoup4

 #Snippets derived from Alex Coffin and Walker's python snippets